 4. The IELTS English Proficiency Test

-The IELTS is the most widely recognized English proficiency test in the world.
+IELTS is the most widely recognized English proficiency test in the world.
 In 2017, 3 million tests were administered in over 140 countries.

 Unlike some other tests on this list, the International English Language Testing System is graded into “bands”.
-In other words, there’s no pass of fail, but test-takers receive a score of 1 to 9.
+In other words, there’s no pass or fail, but test-takers receive a score of 1 to 9.
 1 is classified as “non-user”, and 9 means “expert user.”

 One difficult feature of the test is that, for the listening section, test-takers are required to interpret a range of English accents.
 These include British, Australian, New Zealander, and American.
-(To learn how to distinguish British accents, read this article from our blog).

 3. The TOEFL Exam